 How do I RSVP?

 You can RSVP by mail or online.
-Your invitation includes an RSVP card and mailing address, or you can use the invitation code on the card to respond on the RSVP web page.
+Our invitations will include an RSVP card and mailing address, plus an invitation code you can use to respond online.
+We’ll be mailing invitations in mid-March.

 When is the RSVP deadline?